Trade Forex Trading

 10:1

 Your have used 10:1, but your maximum is still 100:1.
-This means that even if you are given 100:1 Maximum or 400:1 Maximum, you don't have to use all of it.
-It is best to keep your used leverage to a maximum of 10:1 but you will still choose 100:1 maximum option for your account.
-The extra gearing will give you what we call Free Margin, As long as you as a trader have Free margin on your account then your trade transactions won't get closed by your currency broker because this requirement will remain above the required level.
+This means that even if you're given 100:1 Maximum or 400:1 Maximum, you do not have to use all of it.
+It is best to keep your used leverage to a maximum of 10:1 but you'll still choose 100:1 maximum option for your account.
+The extra gearing will give you what we call Free Margin, As long as you as a trader have Free margin on your account then your trade transactions won't get stopped out by your currency broker because this requirement will remain above the required level.

 In trading currencies one of your rules: equity management rules on your trade plan should be to use below 5:1.